damien-pous/approx-models/README.md

 **Requirements**

-Coq 8.12 or 8.13 with libraries interval, coquelicot 3.1.0, mathcomp
+Coq 8.12 or 8.13 with libraries interval, coquelicot 3.1.0

 **Description**